Publications

 A sub-sample analysis documents also interesting changes in these pattern.
 During the Great Inflation (1959--1979), permanent shocks to inflation accounted for the counter-cyclical behavior of the real rate and its inverted leading indicator property.
 Over the Great Moderation (1982--2006), neutral technology shocks were more dominant in explaining comovements between output and interest rates, and the real rate has been pro-cyclical.

 Predictability in Financial Markets: What do Survey Expectations Tell Us?
-(2009, JIMF)
+(2009, Journal of International Money and Finance)

 with Philippe Bacchetta and Eric van Wincoop.